 Methylated spirits is another word for denatured alcohol.
-Or Ethynol alcohol that has been de-naturalized.
+Or Ethanol alcohol that has been de-naturalized.

-Yes Methylated spirits is the same alcohol that you drink to get drunk on, yet it has been treated with poisons to ensure you do not do so.
+Yes, Methylated spirits are the same alcohol that you drink to get drunk on, yet it has been treated with poisons to ensure you do not do so.

-Why ruin such a pure ethanol beverage by adding things to destroy its consumability?
+Why ruin such a pure ethanol beverage by adding things to destroy its rate of consumption?

-Without the additives to discourage the consumption of methylated spirits, the purity and dirt cheap price methanol spirits would be easy alternative to vodka.
-And much more pure.
+Without the additives to discourage the consumption of methylated spirits, the purity and dirt cheap price methanol spirits would be an easy alternative to vodka.
+And much purer.

-(Methylated spirits still has the share people who try to drink it, the result can end up being blindness.
+(Methylated spirits still have the share people who try to drink it, the result can end up being blindness.
 No matter how bad you need to drink, I’m sure you don’t want to be blind.
-So avoid drinking denatured alcohol at all cost)
+So avoid drinking denatured alcohol at all cost.)

-Even though drinking it is out of the equation, methylated spirits the lot of other uses and a surprisingly amount of folklore and urban legend surrounding it.
+Even though drinking it is out of the equation, methylated spirits have a lot of other uses and a surprising amount of folklore and urban legend surrounding them.